Using Subobservers to Synthesize Opacity-Enforcing Supervisors: Updating the Observer Automaton

 \section{Updating the Observer Automaton}

-An adversary's view of a plant is tied to the plant's structure, so we explicitly link the adversary's plant estimate and the plant's actual state through the parallel composition of their respective automata (Definition~\ref{def:parallelComposition}~\cite[p.~80]{Cassandras2008}).
+An adversary's view of a plant is tied to the plant's structure, so we explicitly link the adversary's plant estimate and the plant's actual state through the parallel composition of their respective automata (Definition~\ref{def:parallelComposition}~\cite[p.~80]{Cassandras2008}). \begin{definition}[Parallel Composition] Given two automata $G_1 = (Q_1, \Sigma_1, \delta_1, q_{01}, Q_{m1})$ and $G_2 = (Q_2, \Sigma_2, \delta_2, q_{02}, Q_{m2})$, their \textbf{parallel composition} is defined as: